moimaian/CODOC/README.md

 **icon:**
 In this folder are the icons that will be used by different CODOC windows.

-More usage information can be found in the provided user_manual.pdf.
+ATTENTION!
+For further information on use, please consult the user_manual.pdf provided.

 ################################################################################################################
 Ready!
 Enjoy!
 I hope it is useful in your work!